BikLab/Biol020-DynamicGenome/README.md

 ## 2018 Class Schedule

+Before we get started on Week 5, please complete this pre-class assessment survey (it will only take 5 minutes!): https://goo.gl/forms/8Ct1Solza2oGglAE3

 ### Week 5

 **Mon Oct 29th** - Begin DNA extractions of Nematodes (2hr protocol: ), followed by introductory lecture on nematode research in the Bik Lab.